funkelab/drosophila_neurotransmitters/README.md

   - 0: Educated guesses at transmission based on any of the above, but lacking anatomical precision in matching to the EM.

  *acetylcholine, glutamate, gaba, glycine,dopamine,serotonin, octopamine, tyramine, histamine, nitric oxide* - Each small molecule transmitter column contains a -1, 0 or 1.
 1 = positive evidence for transmitter usage, 0 = no evidence either way for transmitter usage, -1 = negative evidence for transmitter usage.
 Due to the way wetlab reports are gathered and conveyed, we have very little negative data from the literaure but it is useful - and so we really encourage you to add it, if you have it!

+This project started in June 2024 with 910 cell types identified across 71 studies in adult D. melanogaster, perhaps ~1-5% of the central nervous system.
+The fodler `gt_sources` contain some tables from a few of these studies, whih we used to help build this data.
+We encourage you to submit such tables to this folder as well.